 Notification to the centre is required if you are going to pick up your child at a time later than on the In/Out Register.
 This will allow the staff to inform your child that you will be late, so as to reduce any concerns they might have.

-The staff will follow these procedures if a child is still at the centre after .
+The staff will follow the following procedures if a child is still at the centre after

 Only those persons listed on a parents authorisation form shall be given access to the child.
 Where there is a major concern regarding the well being of the child the authorised supervisor will take the following steps: